Cooperative Institute for Modeling the Earth System (CIMES) Research Internship Program

 Undergraduates - Senior

-Note: this opportunity encourages applications from community college students.Description: The Cooperative Institute for Modeling the Earth System (CIMES) at Princeton University in collaboration with NOAA's Geophysical Fluid Dynamics Laboratory (GFDL) is recruiting both undergraduate and graduate students for 8-10 week research internships in atmospheric, oceanic and earth system science.
+Note: this opportunity encourages applications from community college students.Description: The Cooperative Institute for Modeling the Earth System (CIMES) at Princeton University in collaboration with NOAA's Geophysical Fluid Dynamics Laboratory (GFDL) is recruiting undergraduate students for 8-9 week research internships in atmospheric, oceanic and earth system science.
 Awardees will work with host scientists at Princeton University and NOAA/GFDL, a world-leading center of earth system modeling, research and prediction.

 Interns will work on a focused scientific problem under the close supervision of their GFDL/Princeton host, and benefit from resources and activities at GFDL, including interaction with scientists and graduate students, access to high performance computing and library facilities, and opportunities to participate in a wide range of seminars and GFDL social events.
-We particularly encourage applications from students whose participation will add to the diversity of researchers in earth system science, including students from underrepresented groups, and first-generation college students.
+We particularly encourage applications from students whose participation will add to the diversity of researchers in earth system science, including students from underrepresented groups, first-generation college students, and students who have minimal previous experience engaging in scientific research.

-The summer internship program will be in-person at GFDL in Princeton, New Jersey unless the selected intern receives prior approval for remote work.
-Interns will receive a stipend of $5,600 - $7,000 for a 40-hour work week; depending on the length of the internship.
+The CIMES summer internship program will be in-person at GFDL in Princeton, New Jersey.
+Interns will receive a stipend of $5,600 - $6,300 for a 40-hour work week depending on the length of the internship.
 Starting dates and length of the internship are flexible depending on host availability.
-On campus housing is typically made available to interns from late May to late July and is provided as part of the program.
-Interns not living at home but using housing other than campus housing will receive a commensurate housing allowance.
-Interns will also receive reimbursement for travel to and from Princeton.
+On campus room and board is typically made available to interns from early June to early August and is provided as part of the program.

 Atmospheric Sciences